It’s important to connect with your child regularly.

-Driving with your child can provide ample opportunity to relax, talk, laugh, sing and just be together.
-You might find the car an easier space than others for your child to open up.
+Driving with your child can provide ample opportunity to relax, talk, laugh, sing, and just be together.
+Your child may find it easier to open up in the car, too.

-Set a regular time daily to meditate, either in the same or different rooms.
+Set a regular time daily to meditate, either in the same room or in different rooms.
 This way, you won’t have to put up the “Do not disturb” signs!

 Are you and your child together during a particularly stressful time of day?
-It might be the drive home from appointments or the hour between after-school activities and dinner.
-If so, turn on a soothing radio station or pick a favorite, chill song.
+It might be the drive home from appointments or the hour between afterschool activities and dinner.
+Think about turning on a soothing radio station.
 Listening to classical or other calming music can reduce negative emotions.

-Choose activities you’ll both enjoy and keep it fun, but engaging.
+Choose activities you’ll both enjoy and keep it fun.

-Over time, relaxing, volunteering together, or just goofing off, will bring you and your child closer.
+Relaxing, volunteering together, or just goofing off will bring you and your child closer.